2005 Kansas City Chiefs season: Season summary

+The Chiefs were able to keep their very slim playoff hopes alive after a 20–7 home victory over the Chargers in week 16.

+In week 17, the Chiefs needed a Pittsburgh Steelers loss to the Detroit Lions, a Chargers loss or tie to the Broncos, and a victory against the Cincinnati Bengals to reach the playoffs.
+On December 31, 2005, Dick Vermeil announced at a team meeting of his intention to retire following the season.
+The news leaked out of the team meeting and national news sources soon began reporting it.
+The following day, the Chiefs soundly defeated the Bengals, who had already clinched a playoff berth, by a final score of 37–3.
+With the clock winding down on the game and potentially Vermeil's coaching career, Vermeil was met with enormous applause and chants of "one more year."
+Vermeil received a Gatorade bath from Jared Allen and Lional Dalton to commemorate both his last game at Arrowhead Stadium and final regular season game; however, it also turned out to be his final game as the Steelers won over the Lions 35–21, taking AFC Wild Card #2 and thereby ending the Chiefs season.
+The Steelers eventually won Super Bowl XL, becoming the first sixth-seeded team to play in and win the Super Bowl.

 Offseason

 Speculation on Dick Vermeil's future

 Speculation was heavy over the future of coach Dick Vermeil's job in Kansas City for the 2006 season.
 Vermeil initially signed on with the Chiefs for three years, but was entering his fifth.
 The 69-year-old Vermeil entered the season as the oldest current head coach in the NFL.

 Free agents

 The Chiefs attempted to bulk up their weak defense with veteran free agents who have proven themselves in the past.
 With the acquisitions of Kendrell Bell, Sammy Knight, and Patrick Surtain, the Chiefs had high hopes for the 2005 season.